pfrenssen/coder/README.txt

 - Sym-link the drupalcs directory into the standards folder for PHP_CodeSniffer.
   The code for that looks like this:

-$> sudo ln -sv /path/to/drupalcs/DrupalCodingStandard $(pear config-get php_dir)/PHP/CodeSniffer/Standards
+$> sudo ln -sv /path/to/drupalcs/Drupal $(pear config-get php_dir)/PHP/CodeSniffer/Standards

 Usage (running in a shell)
 --------------------------

-$> phpcs --standard=DrupalCodingStandard --extensions=php,module,inc,install,test,profile,theme /path/to/drupal_module
+$> phpcs --standard=Drupal --extensions=php,module,inc,install,test,profile,theme /path/to/drupal_module

 Installation in Eclipse